coderhs/hsps.in/content/post/amazing-emoji-keyboard-in-linux.md

 splatmoji copy
 ```

-Now once tested, we need to do some customization.
-Followed by setting up keyboard shortcut to launch it for easy access.
+Now, once tested, we need to do some customization followed by setting up keyboard shortcut to launch it for easy access.

 ## Customization